signalfx/splunk-otel-go/README.md

 ### Trace Propagation Configuration

-The trace propagtor can be changed by using [`otel.SetTextMapPropagator`](https://pkg.go.dev/go.opentelemetry.io/otel#SetTextMapPropagator) after `distro.Run()` is invoked e.g.:
+The trace propagator can be changed by using [`otel.SetTextMapPropagator`](https://pkg.go.dev/go.opentelemetry.io/otel#SetTextMapPropagator) after `distro.Run()` is invoked e.g.: